As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 Sound is like air; it goes through wherever there is an opening.
 A soundproofed room is quiet, meaning those outsides can’t hear much noise coming from the inside.

-However, it is not advisable to have a highly soundproofed room because the people inside might suffocate due to lack of enough air.
 One easy way of effectively soundproofing your practice room is to seal all the available gaps.

 Look around your room for gaps; you will find them on the door, air vents, and windows.
 Most modern homes’ entries are not correctly fitted with the frames, thereby creating gaps.